Economy of Scotland

-The governments which involve themselves in Scotland's economy are largely the central UK Government (responsible for reserved matters) and the Scottish Government (responsible for devolved matters) via HM Treasury.
-Their respective financial functions are headed by the Chancellor of the Exchequer, and the Cabinet Secretary for Finance, Constitution and Economy.
-Since 1979, management of the UK economy (including Scotland) has followed a broadly laissez-faire approach.
-The Bank of England is Scotland's central bank and its Monetary Policy Committee is responsible for setting interest rates.
+There are three Scottish commercial banks – the Bank of Scotland, Royal Bank of Scotland and Clydesdale Bank, and although the Bank of England is Scotland's central bank and its Monetary Policy Committee is responsible for setting interest rates, the three banks of Scotland have retained the rights to print their own banknotes.
+The Bank of Scotland was the first bank in Europe to successfully print its own banknotes in 1696.
 The currency of Scotland, as part of the United Kingdom, is the Pound sterling, which is also the world's fourth-largest reserve currency after the US dollar, the euro and Japanese yen.

-Scotland is a country within the United Kingdom, which is a member of the Commonwealth of Nations, the G7, the G8, the G20, the International Monetary Fund, the Organisation for Economic Co-operation and Development, the World Bank, the World Trade Organization, Asian Infrastructure Investment Bank and the United Nations.
+The economy of Scotland is the second largest economy amongst the countries of the United Kingdom.
+As one of the countries of the United Kingdom, Scotland is a member of the Commonwealth of Nations, the G7, the G20, the International Monetary Fund, the Organisation for Economic Co-operation and Development, the World Bank, the World Trade Organization, Asian Infrastructure Investment Bank and the United Nations.